COVID-19 update*

 I wait until there is almost no line at all at the ticket counter before I even get out of my seat.
 I have never seen a good reason to stand in a mob waiting for the next group to be called, just to add to the already long sluggish moving line.
 I will wait even if my group has already lined up.
 I know the flight isn’t going anywhere, I know I have a seat assigned, and I am not missing out on anything by waiting to board nearly last.
 The airline does not, however, have to wait until every passenger is on.
 They will leave you at the airport bar or the duty-free shops fifteen minutes before take-off time.
 Flights are also allowed to leave ten minutes if everyone around the gate has board.

 Be kind to those around you.
 You never know who you are sharing a row with.
-You may sit next to the best single-serving friendship and the most amazing conversation, but don’t break the unwritten rules of flying.
+You may sit next to the best single-serving friend and the most amazing conversation, but don’t break the unwritten rules of flying.
 There will be private time soon enough when you are off the aircraft, so please be sensible